-Greeks march to mark 1973 student revolt against junta
+Greeks march to mark 1973 student revolt against junta, clashes break out

 After seven years of belt-tightening Greeks hope that they will emerge from lenders’ supervision in August 2018, when the country’s third international bailout expires.
 Many of them accuse a political elite of driving the country to bankruptcy.

-Reporting by Renee Maltezou; Editing by Catherine Evans
+Reporting by Renee Maltezou and Michele Kambas; Editing by Catherine Evans